AGBE - Agricultural Business and Econ

 AGBE 445 Agribusiness Management: 3 Credits (3 Lec)

-PREREQUISITE: ECNS 301, STAT 216Q, and either AGBE 345 or ECNS 345 or BFIN 322.
+PREREQUISITE: ECNS 301, STAT 216Q or BMGT 240IS or EIND 354, and either AGBE 345 or ECNS 345 or BFIN 322.
 (Sp) Students are expected to use tools and concepts developed in earlier course work to address typical problems faced by agribusiness and agricultural producers.
-Case studies modified from actual situations are used extensively
+Modern real-world applications of agricultural economics and agribusiness are examined extensively

 View Course Outcomes: